kenliau/blog/source/_posts/2016-02-25-marvel-x-ippudo.markdown

 I ended the night with a picture with C.B.
 Cebulski and Fumihiro Kanegae.
 I held the Capt's Shield!!!
 {% img fancybox right /images/marvel-x-ippudo/tshirt.gif 256 256 'T-Shirt' 'T-Shirt' %}
 {% img fancybox left /images/marvel-x-ippudo/team-photo.jpg 256 256 'Team' 'Team' %}
-In conclusion, I am very glad I participated in this 2 days special events.
+In conclusion, I am very glad I participated in this 2 days special event.
 This chance is very rare and I still think about the exquisite broth with the ramen.
 Wish I can have it again...